 Yom Kippur Spiritual Meaning and Rituals

-In our search for the understanding of non-attachment and change, we will now turn to Judaism’s holiest day, Yom Kippur.
+In our search for the understanding of non-attachment and change, we will turn to Judaism’s holiest day, Yom Kippur (Hebrew יום כיפור), also known as the Sabbath of Sabbaths.
 It appears that the mindset and rituals performed in Yom Kippur are highly beneficial and can be practical for everyone.
 So, what is Yom Kippur all about?
 In Hebrew, Yom Kippur means Day of Atonement.
-It lasts for the twenty-five hours, and during this time you can’t eat, drink, work, or drive, among other prohibitions.
+It lasts for twenty-five hours, and during this time you can’t eat, drink, work, or drive, among other prohibitions.
 Refraining from these activities symbolically represents a return to the pristine state.